 Money was tight and I still had a few more days of adventure, so I decided to resort to hitchhiking as my main way of transportation.

 I had read that Romania was a hitchhiker’s paradise.
-Friendly and curious people willing to give rides without much thinking, meaning less time thumbing up.
-And not many highways, so cars have to travel through the national roads, making it easier to catch a lift.
+Friendly and curious people willing to give rides without much thinking and not so many highways, so cars have to travel through the national roads, meaning less time thumbing up.